-Title IX of the Education Amendments of 1972 prohibits discrimination based on sex in education programs or activities which receive Federal financial assistance.
+Title IX of the Education Amendments of 1972 prohibits discrimination on the basis of sex in education programs or activities which receive Federal financial assistance.

-It is the policy of the Calcasieu Parish School Board to maintain a learning environment that is free from prohibited sexual discrimination or sexual harassment.
-All forms of unlawful sex discrimination on the part of an employee-to-employee, employee-to-student, student-to-student, any person to another person or any combination of these relationships are prohibited.
-Inquiries about or complaints of violation of this policy or of Title IX of the Education Amendments of 1972 may contact the Title IX Coordinator, Sabra Soileau, 337.217.4150 ext.
-1502 email: sabra.soileau@cpsb.org or as provided in the Calcasieu Parish School Board complaint and grievance procedures (Formal Procedure for Sexual Harassment Complaints and Formal Procedure for Student-to-Student Sexual Harassment Complaints).
-Copies of which may be obtained from the Calcasieu Parish School Board's main office at: 3310 Broad Street, Lake Charles, LA 70615 337.217.4000
+It is the policy of the Calcasieu Parish School Board, in compliance with the requirements of Title IX, to maintain a learning environment that is free from prohibited sexual discrimination or sexual harassment.
+CPSB does not discriminate on the basis of sex in its educational programs or activities.
+Title IX additionally prohibits such discrimination in admission and employment.
+All forms of unlawful sex discrimination on the part of an employee-to-employee, employee-to-student, student-to-student, or any person to another person or any combination of these relationships are prohibited.
+Inquiries about or complaints of violation of this policy or of Title IX of the Education Amendments of 1972 may be directed to the Title IX Coordinator, Jeanice Biondini, 337.217.4150 ext.
+1502 email: jeanice.biondini@cpsb.org or the Assistant Secretary for Civil Rights of the U.S. Department of Education, Office for Civil Rights, Department of Education, 400 Maryland Ave., SW, Washington, DC 20202-1100, Email: ocr@ed.gov, 1-800-421-3481.

-Title X McKinney-Vento Homeless
+McKinney-Vento Homeless